sungnga/jbook-cli-app/README.md

 - ESBuild docs: https://esbuild.github.io/
 - We need to get access (download) the web assembly binary (wasm) inside of our React app
 - Go into node_modules folder -> esbuild-wasm folder, and copy the esbuild.wasm file.
 Paste the file in public folder
 - The reason why we're doing this is we need this esbuild web assembly inside of our browser.
 Every file that's placed inside the public directory of a create-react-app can be fetched very easily from inside the browser.
 This way the esbuild-wasm can fetch the binary code and does the transpiling for us

+### Initializing ESBuild
+- Initialize ESBuild by calling `esbuild.startService()`
+- What we get back is a service which we can use in our app to transpile and bundle code
+- We only want to start this service once when our app is first loaded.
+So we make use of useEffect() to call this service